-Is logical access to data files and computer applications limited to individuals with legitimate business need commensurate with their duties?
-Is the processing of production applications and data controlled by a documented schedulin process?

-- Is physical access to computer equipment and storage media restricted to individuals with a legitimate business need? - Have procedures been developed to support the resumption of time sensitive business operations and functions in the event of their disruption? - Are changes to existing systems and software authorized, prioritized, tested, and approved as part of their implementation process?
+- Is logical access to data files and computer applications limited to individuals with legitimate business need commensurate with their duties? - Is the processing of production applications and data controlled by a documented scheduling process? - Is system data backed up regularly and archived data available for restoration in the event of processing errors and/or disruptions? - Is physical access to computer equipment and storage media restricted to individuals with a legitimate business need? - Have procedures been developed to support the resumption of time sensitive business operations and functions in the event of their disruption? - Are changes to existing systems and software authorized, prioritized, tested, and approved as part of their implementation process?